ShishKabab/Wrappyr/README.rst

 Status
 ======
 I've been able to get the `Hello World example`_ of the Box2D C++ library working from Python.
 PyWrap currently ignores functions and methods which use C/C++ language features that are not supported yet.
 Currently a few language features are missing that prevent most libraries from doing anything useful, like array pointers (needed for the MySQL C API), function pointers and C++ class inheritence (needed for Box2D callbacks).
 Those features are the highest priority for now.
+Along with that, desctruction is not implemented yet, so memory will leak.
+But this is easy to implement.
 See TODO.rst for more information.

 .. _`Hello World example`: http://box2d.org/manual.html#_Toc258082968